yankeeinlondon/repo-info/README.md

 const alt = await RepoInfo("https://github.com/org/repo");
 ```

-> Note: currently we only support Github but the intent is to be appopriately abstracted to support
+> Note: currently we only support Github but the intent is to be appropriately abstracted to support
 > other providers like **Gitlab** and **Bitbucket**

 ### Use the API surface